ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - I think a lot of this actually comes down to the weaknesses of language, both scientific and traditional.
 Nothing can be perfectly described.
 Hearing about an experience is very different from experiencing it.<br>―Beartooth, YouTube

+- I don't know; I think like, AI really needs to understand death deeply in order to be able to drive a car.<br>―Lex Fridman